apsillers/lords-of-the-fey/README.md

 A multiplayer fantasy-themed turn-based strategy game that you can play in your browser using HTML5 technologies.
 The game's rules and artwork are taken from [Battle for Wesnoth](http://www.wesnoth.org).

+# Features

+Development is currently focused on implementing Wesnoth-style multiplayer without fog-of-war.
+The game currently supports many features of Wesnoth gameplay: unit recruiting, villages, single-turn movement, combat with partial animation support, unit level-up advancement, and some Wesnoth units, including some unit attibutes (e.g., quick, strong) and some unit abilities (e.g., slow, poison).

+Due to its centralized architecture, Lords of the Fey multiplayer differs from multiplayer in Battle for Wesnoth by having persistent games on the server: players can quit and resume games freely without needing to save the game state and reload.
+Instead, players have a persistent list of their ongoing games.
+A player can select any ongoing game to view the game and make moves (on that palyer's turn), even when other players are offline.

+If you're interested in contributing, have a look at the [issue tracker](https://github.com/apsillers/issues).
+The game is currently playable, so most development work is directed toward:

+ * implementing new game content (adding more terrain and unit types)
+ * adding ability-specific logic (e.g., making the "*drains*" ability actually drain life on attack, etc.)
+ * cosmetic improvements (unit animations and map rendering)
+ * adding features outside of actual gameplay (lobby improvements, OAuth-based login, inviting friends to join new games, etc.)

+For information about how to get started, check out [the project wiki](https://github.com/apsillers/lords-of-the-fey/wiki).

 # Setup

 The server requires: